oVirt/ovirt-site/source/db-issues/dbfacade-dao-and-transaction.html.md

 Create tests for all DAO implementation calls, inherit BaseGenericDaoTestCase/BaseReadDaoTestCase/BaseDaoTestCase Create test data for your BE in fixtures.xml file
 ADD DAO to engine-daos.properties
-ADD any Query objects needed for accessing the BE data from clients Run the upgrade script
+ADD any Query objects needed for accessing the BE data from clients and add them to VdcQueryType Run the upgrade script
 Run the BE tests and verify that your BE is working as expected